 This post may contain affiliate links.
 Please read our disclosure policy.

-Explore our other delightful single serve and small batch peach recipes: the fluffy Peach Dutch Baby, buttery Peach Scones, classic Peach Cobbler, and creamy Peaches and Cream Rice Pudding, all perfect for making the most of a single peach.
+Try more single serving and small batch peach recipes: a fluffy Peach Dutch Baby, buttery Peach Scones, classic Peach Cobbler, or creamy Peach Rice Pudding—all great ways to use just one peach!

-• Quick & Easy: With just a handful of ingredients, you can whip this up in no time.
+• Quick & Easy: Made with a handful of ingredients and ready in no time.

 RELATED: 15 Easy Dessert Recipes For One